cvs-health/testaro/README.md

 The possible commands of type `test` are enumerated in the `tests` object defined in the `index.js` file.

+A test performs operations and reports results.
+The results may or may not directly indicate that a page passes or fails requirements.
+Typically, accessibility tests report successes and failures.
+But a test in Testaro is defined less restrictively, so it can report any results.
+As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

+The term “test” has two meanings for Testaro:
+- A command is a test (test command) if its `type` property has the value `test`.
+- A package, such as Continuum, performs multiple tests (packaged tests).

+Thus, if a command of type `test` runs Continuum, Continuum performs multiple tests and reports their results.

 ###### Examples

 An example of a **packaged test** is: